Lonsdale201/dynamic-elementor-extension/README.md

 * Current user any active subscriptions

 ### ROADMAP

-The v1.1 version will migrate the previously created plugin function: *Elementor Extra Theme Conditions* The v1.2 will add many new Woo Membership and subscriptions dynamic tags The v1.3 Well, you tell me!
+- [ ] The v1.1 version will migrate the previously created plugin functions: *Elementor Extra Theme Conditions*
+- [ ] v1.2 will add many new Woo Membership and subscriptions dynamic tags
+- [ ] Well, you tell me!

 ## CHANGELOG